TerryV8/click-count/docs/replication_scalability.md

 # Replication/Scalability (With Kubernetes)

-We created a Kubernetes cluster of 3 nodes
+We created a Kubernetes cluster of 3 nodes running on Centos 7.
+The installation uses a tool called kubeadm which is part of Kubernetes.

 Edit /etc/yum.repos.d/kubernetes.repo:
 ```console